 One significant factor that leads to the development of varicose veins is genetics.
 If there are cases of varicose veins in your family, it’s likely that you will also suffer from them at some point in your life, especially if your mother or grandmother has this condition.

-One this is for sure: exercise is an excellent health ally.
+There’s no doubt about this: exercise is an excellent health ally.

-2. Wear comfortable shoes.
+2. Wear comfortable shoes

-3. Elevate your legs.
+3. Elevate your legs

-4. Change positions.
+4. Change positions

-Because of this, you should change your posture as many times as possible during the day.
+So, you should change your posture as many times as possible during the day.

 5. Get massages.